kesslern/dot-templater/README.md

 * Make string substitutions in files according to configuration files.
 * Include or exclude chunks of files according to configuration file feature flags.
 * Binary files are copied without templating.
+* File permissions are preserved -- executable scripts will remain executable.

 ## Known Bugs
-* File permissions are not preserved.
-This mostly affects executable scripts.
-After templating they must manually be set executable.
+I fixed all I could find.
 Please report any bugs, difficulties, or suggestions in the issue tracker.

 ### Planned Features
 You tell me!